-When I re-introduced this project during the 2016-2017 school year, I decided to slow things down and start with a more thorough examination of human proportions.
-Students started by analyzing full-body images from magazines, circling major joints, and testing the 7-8 "heads" tall theory.
-When they measured each other from the top of their head to their chin--and then measured their total height, and did the math--they were surprised to find that virtually all of them were between 7-8 "heads" tall!
+Students started this project by analyzing full-body images showing human proportions.
+They also tested the 7-8 "heads" tall theory, and when they measured each other from the top of their head to their chin--and then measured their total height, and did the math--they were surprised to find that virtually all of them were between 7-8 "heads" tall!

 After practicing drawing proportionately-correct "stick" figures from these photographs, they also spent a couple of class periods drawing from life.

-This time around, I gave them a choice: they could sculpt either a 6-inch tall (approx. 15 cm) portrait bust or a 12-inch tall (approx. 30 cm) full-figure.
+Students could choose to sculpt either a 6-inch tall (approx. 15 cm) portrait bust or a 12-inch tall (approx. 30 cm) full-figure.
 They searched for an image of the person they wanted to sculpt, and I printed out their picture.
 The next step involved accurately measuring the person in the photograph, and doing even more math to figure how how to make it the required size.

 For example, if the full-body image of the person in their photograph was 17 cm tall and their sculpture needed to be 30 cm tall, they measured from the top of the head to the chin in the photograph and recorded that measurement to the closest half-centimeter.
 Then they'd measure from the top of the head to the waist and record that measurement, from the shoulder to the elbow, waist to knee, and so on.